denten-books/plain-text/1-chapter.md

 tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
-In the operation of early telegraphy, the human operator acted as a mute interface between text and telegraph.
+In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.